sematext/docs/docs/integration/express.js.md

 ## Troubleshooting

 If you are not seeing some or any Express.js metrics, you can create a "diagnostics dump" and contact us via live chat or email.
-To create the diagnostics dump just run the following:
+To create the diagnostics dump just run the following command in the root directory of your project.

 ```
 npm install sematext-agent-express@latest --save